Epilepsy awareness, seizure management and emergency medication - course outline

 The trainer demonstrates the practical procedures and delegates will have an opportunity to practice these skills in a simulated environment.

 - causes and diagnosis

-- types of seizures (including management and first aid)
+- types of seizures (including first aid for seizures)

 - treatments – medication and side effects